We Analyzed the Future Direction of G1 Therapeutics Inc. (GTHX), Here is What We Found

-G1 Therapeutics Inc. (NASDAQ:GTHX) went up by 5.89% from its latest closing price compared to the recent 1-year high of $26.69.
-The company’s stock price has collected 17.24% of gains in the last five trading sessions.
-Barron’s reported on 01/11/21 that A Start-Up That Wants to Undersell the Drug Industry Raises Another $500 Million
+G1 Therapeutics Inc. (NASDAQ:GTHX) went up by 0.77% from its latest closing price compared to the recent 1-year high of $26.69.
+The company’s stock price has collected 18.42% of gains in the last five trading sessions.
+Press Release reported on 01/15/21 that G1 Therapeutics to Present at the 39th Annual J.P.
+Morgan Healthcare Conference on January 13, 2021 — originally dated Jan 5, 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.